IU14/frameworks_and_languages_module/technical_report.md

 This report is intended to detail and explain what languages, frameworks and features have been used for the server and client side domains of the FreeCycle website.

-Firstly, the report will detail why the prototype server and client are not appropriate for this project & why and will then discuss what features of the frameworks and languages have been used and why.
+Firstly, the report will detail why the prototype server and client are not appropriate for this project and why, and will then discuss what features of the frameworks and languages have been used and why.

 Critique of Server/Client prototype